szczyglis-dev/python-lottery-dataset-analyze/README.md

 - scipy
 - skyfield

+**Screenshot of the Final Result**

 ![lot_dataset](https://user-images.githubusercontent.com/61396542/181068160-e7971313-7dc1-45d5-86b0-f1755d61ebdc.png)

 ## Usage step by step

-**1. Configuration, initialization and modules import.**
+**1. Configuration, Initialization, and Module Import**

-Historical drawing results for several popular number lotteries in Poland will be used as input data.
-The results of the draws will be downloaded to CSV files and saved in a local directory on the disk.
-The block includes the configuration for each of these lotteries, such as the names of the columns that will be used later in the DataFrame object created from the data set, ranges of numbers, and the format in which the individual drawing dates are saved.
-At the end of the block, specify the name of the lottery for which the data will be analyzed.
-The block will also load astronomical data for several celestial bodies, which will then be used to extend the data set with the distances between individual celestial bodies during a given draw.
-This will be used to test the correlation between these events/variables.
+We will use historical drawing results for several popular number lotteries in Poland as input data.
+The draw results will be downloaded to `CSV` files and saved in a local directory on the disk.

+The block below includes configurations for each of these lotteries, such as the names of the columns that will be used later in the `DataFrame` object created from the dataset, number ranges, and the format in which the individual drawing dates are saved.
+At the end of the block, you should specify the name of the lottery to be analyzed.
+This block will also load astronomical data for several celestial bodies, which will then be used to extend the dataset with the distances between these celestial bodies at the time of each draw.
+This data will be used to test the correlation between these events/variables.

 ```python
 import os